awsdocs/aws-cost-management-user-guide/doc_source/billing-example-policies.md

 + `Effect` is always `Allow` or `Deny`\.
 + `Action` is the name of the action or a wildcard \(`*`\)\.

-  For consoles, the action prefix in China is `awsbillingconsole`\.
-Everywhere else, it's `aws-portal`\.

   The action prefix is `budgets` for AWS Budgets, `cur` for AWS Cost and Usage reports, `aws-portal` for AWS Billing, or `ce` for Cost Explorer\.
 + `Resource` is always `*` for AWS Billing\.